tsypuk/multicloud-diagrams/docs/docs/core-components/yaml.md

 [Download](output/drawio/yaml.drawio){: .btn .btn-purple }

-## Augment resources both from code and YAML:
+## Option 2: resources are in the code (Diagrams as a Code), additionally augmented from YAML:

 {: .highlight }
 Other option is to combine Diagrams as Code (DaC) by declaring all resources in code and also ingest additional vertices from YAML file.